-If you’ve already started using CBD or have purchased some CBD, we recommend that you skip to Chapters 4 and 5 so that you can make sure you have the right product for you, learn how to properly use it and determine how much you should be taking.
+If you’ve already started using CBD or have purchased some CBD products, we recommend that you skip to Chapters 4 and 5 so that you can make sure you have the right CBD product for you, learn how to use it properly, and determine how much you should be taking.
 Once you’re clear on usage and serving recommendations, you can go back and get better educated on how CBD oil works and why it’s commonly used.

 A Short History of CBD Oil

 CBD oil has a long and storied past.
 However, as little as a quarter of a century ago, no one had ever heard of CBD.
 Today, modern science has identified a family of molecules known as cannabinoids as well as the human endocannabinoid system.
-We’re just beginning to understand how CBD affects the human body.
+We’re just beginning to understand through human studies how CBD affects the body.